wormhole-foundation/wormhole/node/pkg/watchers/evm/test_doc.md

 - Most invalid cases have only one or two issues, never more than three.
 - The event topic is correct in about 90 percent of cases.
 - The raw contract address is correct in about 90 percent of cases.
+- Non-empty topic lists contain only the event topic and indexed sender, so the logs can be ABI-parsed during re-observation.
 - A small number of cases use `removed: true`.
 - `BlockTime` values are deterministic pseudo-random timestamps.

+The generated receipt file is derived mechanically from the generated message cases.
+Each receipt is a successful geth `types.Receipt` JSON object with one log, and its transaction hash, block hash, block number, transaction index, and log index match the corresponding `Raw` log.

 After changing `BlockTime` or any event field, remove `hash` from affected cases and run the fixture test to regenerate expected hashes.